 If they are confused about the difference between Veteran’s Day and Memorial Day, explain that both honor those who have served in the military for our country.
 While Veteran’s Day honors those who are still living, Memorial Day honors those who lost their lives in service.

 Fun And Educational Memorial Day Activities For Kids

 Although online buying is the norm, a browse through book shelves is always a good activity with a child.
 It’s fun to explore actual books on the shelves of libraries and book stores.
 Kids can flip through the pages and look at the images.
-Holding an actual book in their hand will help them decide on one which interests them.
+Holding an actual book in their hand will help them decide on the one which interests them.
 Once they are drawn into the story or comic book, they might actually express an interest in reading other books.

-2. Talking about War
+2. Talk About War

 If families have war veterans as relatives, personal narratives about the war can be exciting.
 Kids grow up listening to stories of war – the excitement, the fear, the cruelty, the harshness and a whole bunch of other emotions.
 In some families where mothers go to war, grandmothers have stepped in to head families.
 Listening to war vets helps kids build a perspective on war and helps them understand the sacrifices involved in fighting for one’s country.
-Over time such interactions help kids build informed opinions.
+Over time such interactions with family members help kids build informed opinions.

 5. Watching a War Movie

 There are a whole bunch of war movies.
 Parents need to make sure they pick one suitable for the age group watching it.
 Pick a good movie with minimal violence and sadness for younger kids.
 If you feel the kids are mature enough, they can even watch a movie like Life is Beautiful.
 The story revolves around a father, protecting his son inside a WWII prison.

 6. Memorial Day Parade